 - Why do you like it?

 - Is a cafe a good place to meet people?

 - Compare a cafe and a restaurant, what are the differences?

 - Do you like to meet with your friends at home or outside?

-- IELTS test in Australia and the Philippines – March 2014 (Academic Module) IELTS test takers Y and H shared the topics from...
+- IELTS test in Mongolia and Malaysia – April 2015 (Academic Module) Two IELTS test takers from Mongolia and Malaysia (thank you,...

-- IELTS test in India, Azerbaijan, Nepal and the UK – May 2014 (Academic Module) The topics and questions below were shared by four IELTS...
+- IELTS test in Serbia – August 2015 (Academic Module) The IELTS topics and questions below were remembered by V...

 - IELTS test in Vietnam – March 2015 (Academic Module) Thanks to our friend N who took the IELTS test...

 - IELTS test in Malaysia – January 2016 (Academic Module) Thanks to an IELTS test taker from Malaysia we can...